 The broader outlook from several housing analysts is that housing demand will continue to surge due to several factors.
 For e.g; the millennials have aged into their prime homebuying years, and they are now the fastest-growing segment of home buyers.
 In 2018, millennial homeownership was at a record low but the situation has changed markedly.
 They are no longer holding back when it comes to homeownership.

-Despite a sluggish market this summer and waning buyer enthusiasm, we anticipate that home demand will continue to outstrip available inventory.
+With homebuyers active and supply still lacking, the current trend of home prices will not see a major downfall.
+Despite a sluggish market and waning buyer enthusiasm, we anticipate that home demand will continue to outstrip available inventory.
 Increasing rental costs should add to this expected development.

 However, as the number of available homes increases, the demand for housing should decrease owing to affordability concerns.
 As a result, we are not on the verge of a housing market crash.
-The current rate of home price growth is unsustainable, and higher mortgage rates combined with increased inventory will result in slower home price growth but unlikely any price decline (or negative growth).
+The rate of home price growth during the two years od the pandemic was unsustainable, and higher mortgage rates combined with increased inventory will result in slower home price growth but unlikely any big price decline.